|This Nevada DMV Sample Test|

-- Reinstatement with six or more moving violations within the last 4 years who wishes to reinstate the license.
+- A driver with six or more moving violations within the last 4 years who wishes to reinstate the license.

-- Reinstatement when the applicant was at fault in any accident during the 1-year period immediately preceding the date of reinstatement.
+- Reinstatement when the driver was at fault in any accident during the 1-year period immediately preceding the date of reinstatement.

-Note that the DMV may require any driver to take all tests depending on factors such as driving history or medical conditions.
+Note that the DMV examiner can ask any driver to take all tests again, depending on factors such as driving history or medical conditions.